 Individual School Committee members interested in visiting schools or classrooms will inform the Superintendent of such visits and make arrangements for visitations through the Principals of the various schools.
 Such visits will be regarded as informal expressions of interest in school affairs and not as "inspections" or visits for supervisory or administrative purposes.
 Official visits by Committee members will be carried on only under Committee authorization.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 File: BHE